RichardMidnight/pi-safe/README.md

  - Supports USB storage devices.

- - Supports backing up the live boot SD-card - but be careful, backing up a drive that is being written to can result in a courupted backup.
+ - Supports backing up the live boot media - but be careful, backing up media that is being written to can result in a courupted backup.
 You have to turn off "hide root device" in "settings", "options" to enable this.

     CAUTION: Reboot first, close everything and don't use the system while it is backing up!
-You must send your backup image to a different drive
+You must send your backup image to a different drive.

  - Supports storing the image files on a mounted network device (ie SMB server).